yxzhan/weex-demo/README.md

 ```

 ## notes
+Native bundle has not implement the image component, so `<image>` label doesn't work.
 You can config more babel, ESLint and PostCSS plugins in `webpack.config.js`.

 ## Todos
-* Build ios app in and Run simulator with command line tool
+* Build native code and Run simulator with command line tool
 * Integrate weex in a swift project
 * Try android platform also
+* Web platform live reload